-- The school record of parents who do not wish photos to be taken of their child is available from the relevant administrator in each school. - Under no circumstances should images be taken using privately owned equipment without the express permission of the Headteacher/Head of School. - Where permission is granted the images should be transferred to school storage systems and deleted from privately owned equipment at the earliest opportunity.
+- The school record of parents who do not wish photos to be taken of their child is available from the relevant administrator in each school, and is held in the school MIS system. - Under no circumstances should images be taken using privately owned equipment without the express permission of the Headteacher. - Where permission is granted the images should be transferred to school storage systems and deleted from privately owned equipment at the earliest opportunity.